IgnazioSotgiu/trivia-quiz/README.md

 ## Bugs
 Here the bugs found during development and testing the website:
-The following steps were followed when the bug was found:
+The following steps were used when the bug was found:

 Following the steps to trigger and report the bug: